jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-04-being-an-ally.markdown

 of these situations.
 This is not to disregard these events but I can't speak to those as well.

 A final word of preface.
-These are not my own ideas, they have been borrowed and aggregated from others.
-In particular, several years ago at a previous employer we had a presentation for being an ally to women in the workplace, and the suggestions absolutely generalize to other groups.
-Unfortunately, I have forgotten the name of the speaker and cannot cite them directly (don't be like me, elevate others and don't steal their ideas).
+Many of these ideas are not my own, they have been borrowed and aggregated from others.
+In particular, several years ago at a previous employer we had a [presentation for being an ally to women in the workplace from Karen Catlin](https://karencatlin.com/past-appearances/), and the suggestions absolutely generalize to other groups.

 ## Being a Supportive Teammate